MuckRock/hackathon/foia requests data.md

 The metadata for these are "harvested" from external websites, as explained here: https://www.data.gov/developers/harvesting.
 As part of "Project Open Data", government offices follow an open metadata scheme, described here: https://project-open-data.cio.gov/v1.1/schema/

 The datasets hosted by MuckRock could be better organized to adhere to a well-defined metadata schema similar to the one specified by Project Open Data.

-At a minimum, the following filters can be added:
+## Presentation
+The following filters can be added to increase accessibility, although this presentation step is dependent upon appropriate storage of the extra metadata required:
 1. Topic
 2. Dataset type (spatial / non-spatial)
 3. Data format (CSV, PDF, JPG, etc.)